jo-nathan-2306/neat_flappy_ai/README.md

-# neat_flappy_ai
+# Flappy AI

-a self-learning version of Flappy Bird built using Python, Pygame and NEAT (NeuroEvolution of Augmenting Topologies).
+a self-learning version of Flappy Bird built using Python, Pygame, and NEAT (NeuroEvolution of Augmenting Topologies).